andrevlima/remove-css-style-with-jquery/README.md

 # remove-css-style-with-jquery

 Remove css style applied in an element using jQuery.
-It will remove the attribute style of element targeted.
+It will remove the style attribute of the element targeted.

 Just use it:
 ```javascript